vmware-nsx/eval-docs-ids-ips/3.1/docs/8-PreventinganAttack.md

 ## 8. Preventing an Attack
 **Estimated Time to Complete: 30 minutes**

-In this exercise, we will show how the NSX Distributed IDS/IPS can just detect but also prevent an attack.
+In this exercise, we will show how the NSX Distributed IDS/IPS can not just detect but also prevent an attack.
 We will run the same attack scenario as before.

 **Tune the Web-FrontEnd Profile**